federueda/ASW/README.md

 ## 6. Continous Delivery (show pipeline in Travis-CI)

+Python projects need to provide the script key in their .travis.yml to specify what command to run tests with.

+For example, if your project uses pytest:

+- command to run tests
+- script: pytest

 ## 7. IDE

 The IDE used for this project is [Pycharm](https://www.jetbrains.com/pycharm/).
 This is a very famous IDE and supports several programming languages and has great features as smart code completition, error highlighting, etc.